dokester/BayesicFitting/docs/manual.md

 **PhantomSampler** is an extension of **NestedSampler**, in the sense that it uses (some of) the intermediate positions that the walkers take when they are wandered around by the **Engine**s.
-These positions are commonly known as Phantoms.
+These positions are commonly known as phantoms.
 How many phantoms are used, is governed by the keyword step=.
 In each iteration `step` percent of the ensemble is replace by new phantom walkers.
 The benefits of the scheme is a step-fold increase in calculation speed; the downside is less precision and less